Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Built-in Form Wizard Review

-If you create a Tabular Form using Employee Table from the Northwind.mdb sample database, you will know what I am talking about.
+If you create a Tabular Form using the Employees table from the Northwind.mdb sample database, you’ll immediately see what I mean.

 Our Own Customized Form Wizard